 Exploring the Tropical Jungles of Mexico for Tarpon

-The package with Fly fishing Tabasco is completely hosted and you will have a Tabasco Fly Fishing representative with you at all times with a van to accommodate travel to and from dinner each evening.
+The package with Fly Fishing Tabasco is completely hosted and you will have a Tabasco Fly Fishing representative with you at all times with a van to accommodate travel to and from dinner each evening.
 Accommodations are at the Hotel Mar Mor in Frontera (or Centla).
 Frontera is a 1-hour drive from Villahermosa.

 Frontera offers the full Mexican experience and the Hotel Mar Mor is perfectly located.
 The hotel is not the Hyatt and is a bit rough around the edges but you are only 10 minutes from the dock where you meet the guides and boats.
 It is a small town and the hotel sits on the main town square across from the city park with a large Catholic church next door.
 Every evening the park is alive with music and full of families and kids.
 Most nights soccer and basketball games are also underway.
 This is real Mexico and a true look into the family-oriented culture of Mexico and how community and family are central to life.
-It is small towns like this that keeps the traditions of Mexico alive!
+It is small towns like this that keep the traditions of Mexico alive!

 Food and Beverages

-If staying in Villahermosa there is continental breakfast at the hotel and a bar/restaurant for dinners in the hotel.
+If staying in Villahermosa there is a continental breakfast at the hotel and a bar/restaurant for dinners in the hotel.
 There are also numerous restaurants nearby for excellent dining options.

 Typical Length of Stay